VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteItemtype.md

 # QuoteItemType ==~object~==

-The `QuoteItemType` is an object that provides information about a specific item within a quote.
+This type is an object that provides information about a specific item within a quote.

 ## Fields